Updated Oct. 13, 10:22 a.m.

 Power will be turned off to communities in stages, depending on local timing of the severe wind conditions.

 PG&E began turning off power Wednesday morning after midnight for customers in Amador, Butte, Calaveras, Colusa, El Dorado, Glenn, Humboldt, Lake, Marin, Mendocino, Napa, Nevada, Placer, Plumas, Shasta, Sierra, Solano, Sonoma, Tehama, Trinity, Yolo and Yuba counties.

 The utility also announced the second phase of shutoffs had extended to the Sierra Nevada foothills and the central valley.
 A third phase shut off power for 4,000 customers in Kern County on Thursday morning.

 PG&E says once the weather improves it could take up to 48 hours to inspect the lines and restore power.
-Inspections have started in all counties.

 Will SMUD customers be impacted at all by these outages?